srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 For a 32B model on a B200, this is a rather conservative estimate.

-I've left some headroom for workflows with high duty cycles, like an agent that runs in a loop and runs queries.
+I've left some headroom for workflows with high duty cycles, like an agent loops over tool-calls and runs queries.
 </details>

 As an AI company, you'll have more than one GPU (I pray).
-If you're serving models that span multiple GPUs, the use of napkins to calculate cost is ill-advised :)
+For model-sizes that span multiple GPUs, our math is still directionally valid, but the use of napkins is ill-advised.

 ## Backmatter

+[^1]: Or two napkins, realistically.
+This is how I worked it out over coffee with a friend, which is how this post came to be.
-[^1]: This is the *dense* compute throughput of the B200.
+[^2]: This is the *dense* compute throughput of the B200.
 For sparse matrices, it goes upto 9000 TFLOPs.
-[^2]: At the time of writing, you'll only find this price on bulk rentals with time commitments.
+[^3]: At the time of writing, you'll only find this price on bulk rentals with time commitments.

 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js">